Oliver-Lack/Wordie-AI/readme.md

-## Updated NOTES
+## Updates & Notes

 **Researcher Dashboard:**
 The researcher dashboard GUI is still a work in progress.
 Prospective updates will include:
                 -> Some "general settings" to change models, selection of output as text, audio, audio&text.
                 -> An editor for the second interaction data capture (command-prompt/moral action button).
-                -> A way to locally download the data files.
                 -> Some visuals and descriptive graphics for interaction data.

 **Message to other researchers**
 - Please contact [me](https://oliverlack.com) if you want to collaborate/adapt the system for your purpose.
 Happy to help.
 - The app currently logs data to MY S3 bucket on AWS.
-- IMPORTANT: IAM AWS role must have s3 access AND this role must be attached to the EC2 instance on launch (i.e., attach user role to instance on launch)
-- Create your own bucket and change name in .env file accordingly.
+- Create your own bucket and change name in .env file and SSO CLI profile name accordingly (Instructions are above on setting s3 bucket).
 - Scraping data files manually after experiment can be done by SSH into the instance and then running the following command to send to an S3 bucket:
 (Change bucket name followed by set SSO CLI profile name accordingly)
     aws s3 cp interactions.json s3://wordie/ --profile WordieLocal